Daemon Mode

 Your screen Open files

-Running terminalsDetaching exits only the client; the server keeps running.
+Running terminalsDetaching exits only the client; the daemon keeps running.

 Commands